isomerpages/ogp/_about-us/eng/justyn.md

   * Improved email sending time latency by 10x through leading the investigation into the matter and rectifying the root cause (migrating AWS email sending services from US to SG)

   * Worked on CertSG and Checkpoint as part of HFPG'23
-quote: My family is my life, and everything else comes second as far as what’s important to me.
+quote: The memories we make with our family is everything.
 linkedinId: ""

 ---